pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 		driver.find_element_by_class_name(TWEET_BTN_CLASS).click()

-Trial and error taught me that this might have a slight delay so let's `sleep` a bit:
+Trial and error taught me that this might take a bit so I use `sleep`:

 		sleep(5)

 ## Retrieve the image from popup

 And here is the tricky part.
-The Tweet button opened a popup but the driver is still on the main browser page window (see second 15 and 41 of the demo below).
+The _Tweet_ button opened a popup but the driver is still on the main browser page window (see seconds 15 and 41 of the demo below).

-You can use the `driver`'s `switch_to.window` though to switch to it:
+You can toggle windows though using `driver.switch_to.window`:

 		window_handles = driver.window_handles
 		driver.switch_to.window(window_handles[1])

-Now I am on the popup window and I can target the status ID field and grab the image URL from it:
+Now I am on the Twitter popup window and I can target the _status_ ID field and grab the image URL from it:

 		status = driver.find_element_by_id('status')
 		img = status.text.split(' ')[-1]